HyperTag/documentation/src/content/cloud-destinations/google-tagmanager.md

 ---
+collectionKey: cloud-destinations

-title: Google Tag Manager
+navText: Google Tag Manager

-sidebar: platform_sidebar
+path: '/cloud-destinations/google-tag-manager/'
 ---

 Available for client-side sources, MetaRouter makes it easy to send your data to Google Tag Manager.
 Once you've set up your source to start tracking data, we'll translate and route that data to Google.